hanna-ry/java-workshop/index.md

 Card card16 = new Card("bauble", "bauble.png");
  ```

-After creating the cards, We'll add them all to an the array "cards" to make handeling them a little bit easier:
+After creating the cards, we'll go into the *setUpBoard()* method.
+We'll add all the cards to the array "cards" to make handeling them a little bit easier:

  ```
 cards.add(card1);  cards.add(card2);  cards.add(card3);  cards.add(card4);  cards.add(card5);